-Laser sintering.
-To demonstrate the feasibility of printing 2D structures, FeRh lines are sintered on a glass substrate.
+To demonstrate the feasibility of printing 2D structures, FeRh lines are sintered on the glass substrate.
 The ink dispersed on the substrate and the sintered lines are examined by scanning electron microscopy (SEM) (Fig. 7).
-The as-deposited nanoparticle ink shows a porous structure and consists of particles with a number-weighted mean diameter of $28 \pm 18$ nm.
-After laser sintering, the nanoparticles are densely compacted forming a bulk structure with almost no observable pores.
+The as deposited nanoparticle ink shows a porous structure and consists of particles with a number-weighted mean diameter of 28 ± 18 nm.
+After laser sintering, the nanoparticles are densely compacted forming a bulk structure with almost no pores observed.
 However, at the surface, the single particles can still be distinguished (Fig. 7b).
 The success of the sintering was also confirmed by measuring the sheet resistance of the sintered lines and comparing it to the initially deposited ink using a 4-point probe device.
 The sheet resistance is an indicator of the electrical resistance of the material.
-Since the electrical resistance depends on the interparticle distance, porosity, and compactness of the sample, the better the consolidation of particles into bulk structures, the lower the sheet resistance of the sample, the better the consolidation of particles into bulk structures, the values were higher than the detection limit of the equipment ( $10 \text{ M}\Omega/\text{sq}$ ).
-This film was prepared by direct drop casting of the FeRh ink on a glass substrate to avoid any influence of the PVP layer that would strongly reduce the electrical conductivity.
-The measured mean sheet resistance of the sintered FeRh lines was $81.3 \text{ k}\Omega/\text{sq}$ .
+Since the electrical resistance depends on the interparticle distance, porosity and compactness of the sample, the better the consolidation of particles into bulk structures, the lower is the sheet resistance67.
+The sheet resistance of the as-prepared FeRh thin film could not be measured, as the values were higher than the detection limit of the equipment (10 M Ω /sq).
+This film was prepared by direct dropcasting of the FeRh ink on a glass substrate to avoid any influence of the PVP layer that would strongly reduce the electrical conductivity.
+The measured mean sheet resistance of the sintered FeRh lines was 81.3 k Ω /sq.
 This shows that the polymer is evaporated due to the laser irradiation, allowing the sintering of the nanoparticles into compact structures, improving the electrical conductivity.